Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 The Characteristics of Effective Learning are a key element in the EYFS.
 They detail the ways in which children should be learning from their environment, experiences and activities.
 Children should be displaying the characteristics of effective learning every day.

-We have an increasing number of children who arrive at TH with delayed speech, language and communication needs.
+We have an increasing number of children who arrive at Temple Hill with delayed speech, language and communication needs.
 Our topic based approach focuses on promoting the development of children’s language skills.
 This embeds reading for pleasure, immersing children in literary experiences they may not have at home.

 Nursery – focus on predominantly on communication and language development, using stories to develop rich and varied vocabulary.